h4ckm1n-dev/LinesOfCode/README.md

 This script is designed to recursively walk through a directory, count the lines of code in various file types, and display the results in a formatted table.
 It recognizes a variety of programming languages and configuration files by their extensions and provides a summary of the lines of code per file type.

+A effort have been made to make the script as fast as possible using what go have to offer ;)

 ## Features

 - **Recursive Directory Walk**: The script traverses all subdirectories within the specified directory.